adex-badr18/acme-capstone-project/README.md

 # ACME CAPSTONE PROJECT

-This repository serves as the capstone project developed for the internship program at ACME Software Lab.
+This repository serves as the capstone project developed during the internship program at ACME Software Lab.

 ## Frameworks and Tools